2004 American League Championship Series: Aftermath and legacy

 In 2020, the Houston Astros nearly came back from a 3–0 series deficit, but lost in Game 7 of the AL Championship Series to the Tampa Bay Rays.
 It was the closest a team in Major League Baseball had come to pulling off this feat since the 2004 Red Sox.
-In the National Hockey League, the 2010 Philadelphia Flyers became the first NHL team to comeback from a 3–0 deficit since the New York Islanders did it in 1975 (they coincidentally beat a team from Boston, the Bruins, in the 2010 Eastern Conference Semifinals to accomplish the feat) en route to the Stanley Cup Finals.
+In the National Hockey League, the 2010 Philadelphia Flyers became the first NHL team to comeback from a 3–0 deficit since the New York Islanders did it in 1975 (they coincidentally beat a team from Boston, the Bruins, in the 2010 Eastern Conference Semifinals to accomplish the feat) en route to the Stanley Cup Final.
 Four years later in 2014, the Los Angeles Kings came back from 3–0 in a series with the San Jose Sharks in the Western Conference First Round en route to winning the Stanley Cup.
 To date, no NBA team has ever come back from a 3–0 postseason deficit.
-However, the Boston Celtics nearly came back from a 3–0 hole against the Miami Heat in the 2023 NBA playoffs before losing Game 7 at TD Garden.
+However, the Boston Celtics nearly came back from a 3–0 hole against the Miami Heat in the 2023 Eastern Conference Finals before losing Game 7 at TD Garden.
 In the lead up to the decisive Game 7 of that series, David Ortiz offered words of advice to the Celtics.

-In 2021, the Red Sox and Yankees would once again face off in the postseason, with the Red Sox winning the American League Wild Card Game by a score of 6–2.
+The Red Sox and Yankees have met in the postseason three times since 2004 American League Championship Series; the aforementioned 2018 American League Division Series, the 2021 American League Wild Card Game, and the 2025 American League Division Series, with the Red Sox winning the first two match-ups and the Yankees winning the latter.

 In the 2022 American League Championship Series, prior to Game 4 against Astros, Boone had the team mental skills coach show clips from the 2004 series to the team as an attempt at motivating the Yankees, who were down 3–0 in the 2022 series; the Yankees promptly lost Game 4 and were thus eliminated.

 The Greatest Comeback in Sports History seen during Game 4 after Dave Roberts ties 4-4.

 The 2004 ALCS and the subsequent World Series has often been described as the "greatest comeback in sports history".
 During game 4 of the ALCS, after Dave Roberts scores to tie the game 4-4, a sign by a Red Sox fan can be seen with the phrase "The greatest comeback in sports history!"